Install Export to Azure Data Lake add-in

 Create a key vault

 A key vault is a secure way to share details such as storage account name to your Finance and Operations apps.
 Complete the following steps to create a key vault and a secret.
+We recommend that you create a key vault for the use of the Export to Data lake feature.
+We do not recommend using the same key vault to provide access to multiple services.

 - In the Azure portal, select Create a new resource and then search for and select, Key Vault.